-SLAMS take place on specified Sundays at the Little Room Jazz Club, 821 Duval Street (for the schedule, see the "New Events" page on this website).
+SLAMS take place on specified Sundays at a specified venue in Key West (for the schedule, see the "New Events" page on this website).
 Anyone who wants to tell a

 story is invited to sign up by 7:30 pm, with the stories unrolling at 8.
 There

 will be only 12 slots open, so early sign-up is recommended.